tsackton/taelgarverse/docs/people/orcs/grumella.md

-The commander and leader of [Grumella's Horde](<../../groups/orc-hordes/grumella-s-horde.md>), a large group of [orcs](<../../species/orcs.md>) that occupied the plains north of [Voltara](<../../gazetteer/northwest-coast/voltara.md>) in the spring and summer of 1747.
-Grumella was defeated by the [Silver Tempests](<../pcs/silver-tempests/silver-tempests.md>) and their allies in the The Battle of Voltara.
+The commander and leader of [Grumella's Horde](<../../groups/orc-hordes/grumella-s-horde.md>), a large group of [orcs](<../../species/orcs.md>) that occupied the plains north of [Voltara](<../../gazetteer/northwest-coast/northern-provinces/voltara/voltara.md>) in the spring and summer of 1747.
+Grumella was defeated by the [Silver Tempests](<../pcs/silver-tempests/silver-tempests.md>) and their allies in the Battle of Voltara.